LeSparxiate/DownloadAPI/README.md

 npm install

-Dont forget to change DB information in ./endpoints/endpoints.js l.7
+Don't forget to change DB information in ./endpoints/endpoints.js l.7

 You can find a simple DB Schema (MySQL) inside ./DatabaseSchema/